YelenaYY/Gaussian-Denoiser/README.md

 - OS used: macOS, Linux (Arch)

 ## Time Travel Days
-- Yes: We will use the travel days
+- Yes: We will use 4 travel days

 ## Environment Setup